osllmai/indox_Router/docs/docs/index.md

 ## BYOK (Bring Your Own Key) Support

-IndoxRouter supports BYOK, allowing you to use your own API keys for AI providers instead of using the platform's shared keys.
+indoxhub supports BYOK, allowing you to use your own API keys for AI providers instead of using the platform's shared keys.
 This provides several benefits:

-- **No credit deduction** from your IndoxRouter account
+- **No credit deduction** from your indoxhub account
 - **No rate limiting** from the platform
 - **Direct provider access** with your own API keys
 - **Cost control** - you pay providers directly at their rates